Full Course description

 Site visits and other costs

-All adult classes will be in English however there will be Danish translation if needed.
+All adult classes will be in English however Danish translation is possible if needed.
 As part of our community culture, we will create a process, which ensures that words or sentences you do not understand, will be addressed immediately.
-Also the review of each day may be done in Danish in small groups, so there is a chance to catch up if there is something you misunderstood.
-Kids classes will be taught in Danish with translation to English where needed.
+Also the review of each day may be done in Danish in small groups, so there is a chance to catch up, if something was misunderstood.

 This course adheres to the Permaculture Association Britain’s accreditation criteria for Permaculture Design Courses (PDC’s).
 However due to the rising cost of the certification and in order to make the course affordable we consulted with the Permaculture Association Britain (PAB) and concluded to give the participant the choice of being accredited via the Permaculture association Britain (€20 for the certificate and additional administration) or by the Roots n Permaculture Collective School (for free).
 The Roots n Permaculture Collective School certificate affords you the same privilege as the certificate from PAB, meaning with this certificate you can still teach intro courses (after at least 1 year or putting permaculture into action) and can also apply to do your diploma (with any association anywhere in the world).
 The only difference between the two is that the PAB certificate helps to pay the learning coordinator of PAB to develop and maintain their high standard curriculum.